Security is leadership work

 6. Compliance and audit risk

-Compliance is not security, but it reveals where controls are weak.
+Compliance is not security, but it often reveals where controls are weak.
 Treat audits as risk discovery.
-Require action plans, owners, and timelines for remediation.
+Require action plans, named owners, and timelines for remediation.

 • Do we track audit findings to closure.